 RESPECT YOUR CAMPING NEIGHBOR’S SPACE

 One thing that really bugs me is when campers walk through my campsite to get to theirs.
 It has happened to me many times even when I’m in my tent getting dressed.
-It can be a bit nerve-wracking to say the least.
+This can be a bit nerve-wracking to say the least.
 It is important to always be mindful of your camping neighbor and to always respect their space.
 That is their campsite so it’s good to not walk through it or do any other things that can make their camping experience a bad one.

 BE MINDFUL OF YOUR PET